BardicDefense/purple-hack/spells.md

 #### Foresight

-_Divination (R: Self, D: 1 hour)_
+_Divination (R: Self, D: 2 hours)_
 The caster gains a limited form of precognition.
-The caster cannot be surprised and has advantage on attack rolls, saving throws, and ability checks.
+The caster gains +5 AC, cannot be surprised, gains a +4 bonus to attack rolls and saving throws, and gains a +1 to ability checks.

 #### Geas/Quest